 Play

 Jesus is more playful than we might think.
 We see his playfulness in his many parables.
-He did not tell his parables to teach dogma.
+He told his parables for serious and enjoyable reflection, not to teach dogma.
 Dogma is not playful.
-Instead, he told his stories and used metaphors within them so that we might play with them.
+Jesus’ stories and the metaphors within them enable us to play with them.
 He offered characters and events to help us enjoy … Continue reading “Play”

 Advocate